Who is eligible

 The state began overhauling the InRhodes system in 2013, and had intended to finish the upgrade by 2015.
-But in October 2015, Rhode Island officials announced that the state received an additional $112.8 million in federal funds to continue upgrading the system, and the project is now expected to extend into 2016.
+But in October 2015, Rhode Island officials announced that the state received an additional $112.8 million in federal funds to continue upgrading the system, and the project was expected to extend into 2016.

 64,590 people enrolled in Medicaid through HealthSourceRI between October 2013 and March 2014.
 Of that group, 34 percent were already eligible for Medicaid before the program was expanded, but may not have been aware of their eligibility.
-Although the federal government is paying the full cost of covering the newly-eligible population, the existing nearly 50/50 state/federal split in Rhode Island applies to any enrollees who were eligible based on the previous guidelines.
+Although the federal government is paying the full cost of covering the newly-eligible population through 2016, the existing nearly 50/50 state/federal split in Rhode Island applies to any enrollees who were eligible based on the previous guidelines.

 This has caused some budget woes in RI, as it has in many other states.
 The enrollment of a significant number of already-eligible residents is known as the “woodworker” effect (people coming out of the woodwork) and is driven by the publicity and outreach surrounding the ACA’s exchanges and open enrollment.